 Now you may ask “but what is the utilization factor?” well let me clear that up.
 The utilization factor is the way in which a tool is used and how that affects the airflow through it.

 This utilization factor is quite simply the difference in CFM load and time interval between applying the tool to do its job.
 It allows for some air receiver tanks to meet the heavy short time demands of certain equipment at larger volumes than the installed compressors supply capabilities.

 One more consideration when calculating the ideal air receiver tank size is the pressure band (differential).
 It’s important to have a slightly greater amount of pressure set to deliver from the compressor than what the consumption process requires.
 This is so that the excess can be stored ready for if the demand increases.

-Pressure and flow controllers can be used after the air receiver tank for stabilising downstream pressure and flattening demand peaks.
+Pressure and flow controllers can be used after the air receiver tank for stabilizing downstream pressure and flattening demand peaks.

 The Purpose of an Air Receiver Tank

 An air receiver tank has the sole purpose to provide temporary storage for compressed air.
 It can also help your compressed air systems to run more efficiently.
 The air receiver tank has many functions and purposes in your compressed air system:

 - It stores air that can be used for short term, high air demands- for example, if you need a short term high flow rate of around 15CFM but your air compressor only generates 3CFM, then you require a tank to get that 15CFM instantaneous

 - It can provide consistent pressure so that tools and services operate within their bandwidth of air flow